soarlab/lgbtq-problem-set/README.md

-## Problems Used in Experimental Combinatorics Assignment
+## Problems Used in the Inclusive Combinatorics Assignment

 #### Problem 2
 Charlie and her girlfriend, Amber, go to lunch at a restaurant with 7 sandwiches on the menu.
 There are also 5 beverages on the menu.
 How many possible two-sandwich, two-drink meals can they order (regardless of which of them orders first)...